Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 Here they are:

-8 Easy Salesforce Lightning Tips That Will Please Salespeople
+14 Easy Salesforce Lightning Tips That Will Please Salespeople.

 1. Set every Lightning page to default on Details

-The Default tab on Lightning pages is Activity.
+The Default tab on any Lightning page is Activity.

 In other words, when you click on a record, you land on the Activity tab.